Cisc0-gif/PS2-Modders-ToolKit/README.md

 Now run USBUtil v2.2 and go to ``` File > Create GAME from ISO ``` and set your Source to a compatible PS2 ROM ISO and your Destination to the root of your USB Drive (F:\, D:\, etc...).
 Then select ``` DVD ``` for ``` Media ``` and then ``` Create ```.

-### Settings OPL Compatibility with OPL Manager v21.7
+### Setting OPL Compatibility with OPL Manager v21.7

 Now that your game is written to the drive, run OPL Manager and set your filepath to the drive root (again F:\, D:\, etc...).
 From there select your game (which should already be formatted, if not it's an easy fix but I'm lazy so look it up or figure it out :) ) and click ``` Manage ARTs ``` and click the **middle icon** to import game art for the OPL menu.
 That's it!